Max Crawford: Life and career

-Crawford was born in Grenfell, New South Wales, where his father was a coalminer and railway worker.
-His brother, Sir John Crawford, became a distinguished economist.
+Crawford was born on 6 August 1906 in Grenfell, New South Wales.
+He was the ninth of twelve children born to Harriet Isobel (née Wood) and Henry Crawford.
+His brother Sir John Crawford became a distinguished economist, while his uncles included Queensland state MP James Crawford and New South Wales state MP Thomas Crawford.

+Crawford's father was a stationmaster with New South Wales Government Railways.
 Max Crawford was educated at Sydney Boys High School, the University of Sydney and Balliol College, Oxford, where he studied English, history, philosophy and fine art (he was an accomplished painter and poet).
 In 1935 he returned to Australia to take up a lectureship in history at Sydney, and in 1937 he succeeded Sir Ernest Scott as Professor of History at Melbourne.

 Although Crawford's main area of professional interest was the Renaissance, he recognised that as one of the few Australian historians employed in Australian universities at that time, he had a duty to promote the study of Australian history, which had generally been regarded as unworthy of serious study by most Australian university academics before his time.
 In 1952 he published Australia, a one-volume general history of Australia which became a standard work for some years.
 He was one of the founders of the journal Historical Studies (the first academic journal devoted to Australian history), of the Australian Institute of Aboriginal Studies, the Australian Humanities Research Council and the Australian Academy of the Humanities.